Cherry Magic Drama Summary

 Cherry Magic has a total of 12 episodes.
 Each episode is around 22 minutes long.
 This is a medium-length BL drama, and you can finish the entire series in around 4 hours.
 The first episode of Cherry Magic began on October 9, 2020 and ended on December 25, 2020.

 In addition, Cherry Magic has two 20-minute specials that take place after the main series.
 The first special is focused on Adachi and Kurosawa, while the second special is about Tsuge and Minato.
-Furthermore, a Cherry Magic movie sequel has been announced, and it will be released on April 8, 2022.
+Furthermore, a Cherry Magic movie sequel released in 2022.
+A Thai remake is scheduled for 2023.

 Cherry Magic!
 Thirty Years of Virginity Can Make You a Wizard?! is directed by Hiroki Kazama.
 The Japanese drama is adapted from the manga by Yuu Toyota.